ISSN 2410-7751 (Print)

 5 Ternopil Scientific Research Forensic Center of the Ministry of Internal Affairs of Ukraine

-Pharmaceuticals such as chlorpromazine (Cpz) are emerging aquatic pollutants with potential effects on non-target organisms.
-However, its effects on aquatic organisms remain limited and inconclusive.
+Pharmaceuticals such as chlorpromazine (Cpz) are emerging aquatic pollutants that potentially affect non-target organisms.
+However, its effects on marine organisms remain limited and inconclusive.

-The aim of this study was to compare the responses to Cpz in marine and freshwater bivalve molluscs.
+The aim of this study was to compare the responses to Cpz in marine and freshwater bivalve mollusks.

 Conclusion.
 Cpz showed adverse effects on vertebrates at μM concentrations, while mussels were affected at pM to nM concentrations, indicating concentration-dependent interspecies effects.
-Stress responses were similar between species, suggesting that marine molluscs are a potential model for assessing the adverse effects of Cpz on higher vertebrates.
+Stress responses were similar between species, suggesting that marine mollusks are a potential model for assessing the adverse impact of Cpz on higher vertebrates.

 Key words: pharmaceuticals, bivalve mollusc, ecotoxicity, oxidative stress, biotransformation, apoptosis.